spryker/spryker-docs/docs/scos/dev/features/202108.0/tax/reference-information-tax-module.md

 #### Calculator Plugins for Tax Rates:

-* `ProductItemTaxCalculatorsPlugin` - calculates tax rates based on `IdAbstractProduct` in the items contained in the QuoteTransfer (Tax module)
+* `ProductItemTaxCalculatorsPlugin`—calculates tax rates based on `IdAbstractProduct` in the items contained in the QuoteTransfer (Tax module)
-* `ProductIOptionTaxCalculatorsPlugin` - calculated tax rates based on `IdOptionValueUsage` for every product option of the items contained in the QuoteTransfer (ProductOption module)
+* `ProductIOptionTaxCalculatorsPlugin`—calculated tax rates based on `IdOptionValueUsage` for every product option of the items contained in the QuoteTransfer (ProductOption module)
-* `ShipmentTaxCalculatorsPlugin` - calculates tax rates based on the shipment method set in the `QuoteTransfer` (Shipment module)
+* `ShipmentTaxCalculatorsPlugin`—calculates tax rates based on the shipment method set in the `QuoteTransfer` (Shipment module)

 The calculator plugins are registered in the `CalculationDependencyProvider:getCalculatorStack()` method.